nazimbo/historical-world-map/README.md

 1. Check the browser console for error messages
 2. Verify all data files are present and correctly named
 3. Ensure you're running from a web server (not file://)
-4. Check that your browser supports required features
+4. Check that your browser supports required features (ES6, backdrop-filter)
+5. For mobile issues, ensure touch events are properly supported
+6. Clear browser cache if experiencing loading issues

 ## Acknowledgments